terrazzoapp/terrazzo/packages/cli/README.md

 applications.

 Secondly, cobalt is an element on the periodic table.
 It’s reflective of how design tokens are in a sense the “elements“ of a design system.

+Thirdly, cobalt blue is a reference to a “blueprint”—the founding sketch of your design.